Reduction of Harm From Alcohol

 The Vision

-Alcohol harm reduction is a priority for the Cheshire & Merseyside Health Care Partnership, each Health and Wellbeing Board in Cheshire & Merseyside and the NHS Long Term Plan.
-Through collaborative work with partners across the whole system the programme will deliver targeted prevention initiatives to help improve lives and ultimately achieve a reduction in alcohol-specific admissions to hospital.
+Alcohol harm reduction is a priority for the Cheshire & Merseyside Health Care Partnership and the NHS Long Term Plan.
+Through collaborative work with partners across the whole system, the programme will deliver targeted prevention initiatives to help improve lives and ultimately achieve a reduction in alcohol-specific admissions to hospital.

 Why is it important?

-• Alcohol misuse across Cheshire and Merseyside costs around £994 million each year (£412 per head of population), across the NHS, social services, crime and licensing and the workplace
+• Before the pandemic it was estimated that alcohol misuse across Cheshire and Merseyside cost around £994 million each year (£412 per head of population) across the NHS, social services, crime and licensing, and the workplace.
+This has risen in line with the increasing trend of alcohol related harms locally and nationally

 What are we doing?

-2. Establishment of a common Acute Alcohol Competency Programme to improve workforce alcohol-prevention capabilities, within Alcohol Care Teams and beyond
+1. Education and supervision for Alcohol Care Teams (ACTs) – Developing a common Alcohol Competency Programme to improve workforce alcohol-prevention capabilities, within Alcohol Care Teams and the wider system..

-3. Creation of a Cheshire & Merseyside alcohol harm-reduction dashboard to identify variation in key metrics across the area and enable the targeting of activities to reduce unwarranted variation
+2. Alcohol Harm Dashboard – Creation of a Cheshire and Merseyside alcohol harm-reduction dashboard to identify variation in key metrics across the area and enable the targeting of activities to improve care and outcomes.

 Leadership

-The work is led by the C&M Alcohol Prevention Board which has representation from local authorities, health and wider system partners.
+The work is led by the Cheshire and Merseyside Alcohol Prevention Board which has representation from local authorities, health and wider system partners.
 The Group meets every quarter.

 DPH Lead

-The Director of Public Health lead for the ‘Reduction of Harm From Alcohol’ programme is Margaret Jones.
+The Director of Public Health lead for the ‘Reduction of Harm From Alcohol’ programme is Margaret Jones at Sefton Council.

 More information